ErinLouiseHBarrientos/sql-data-analytics-project/README.md

 ## 📄 License
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute this project with proper attribution.

+## 🌕 About Me
+Hello!
+I'm **Erin Louise H. Barrientos**.
+I'm an IT professional and an aspiring data specialist committed to creating value and generating actionable insisghts.
+I'll see you in the next one, Ciao! (づ ᴗ _ᴗ)づ♡